-Mammogram: Between 2003 and 2007, among women aged 40 and older who reported that they had no health insurance, 78 percent reported that they had had a mammogram, compared to 92 percent of women with insurance.
-Among women aged 40-64 who had reported ever having a mammogram, women who had insurance were both more likely to have had a mammogram within the past year (68 percent vs. 45 percent), and within the past two years (87 percent vs. 67 percent).

-Clinical Breast Exam (CBE): Women with health insurance were more likely to report having ever had a CBE, compared to uninsured women 92 percent vs. 85 percent).
-Insured women of all age groups were more likely to report having had CBE screening within the recommended guidelines.
+- Mammogram: Between 2005 and 2009, among women aged 40 years and older who reported that they had no health insurance, 79 percent reported that they had ever had a mammogram, compared to 93 percent of women with insurance.
+Among all women aged 40-64, women who had insurance were both more likely to have had a mammogram within the past year (66 percent vs. 35 percent), and within the past two years (81 percent vs. 51 percent).
+Among women aged 65 years and older, insured women were equally as likely as women aged 40-64 years to have had a mammogram in either the past year or past two years, but there were not enough uninsured respondents to draw a comparison. - Clinical Breast Exam (CBE): Women with health insurance were more likely to report having ever had a CBE, compared to uninsured women (94 percent vs. 85 percent).
+Insured women of all age groups were more likely to report having had CBE screening within the timeframe recommended by the American Cancer Society guidelines.